worldcoin/world-id-contracts/README.md

 This repository uses [Foundry](https://github.com/gakonst/foundry).
 You can download the Foundry installer by running `curl -L https://foundry.paradigm.xyz | bash`, and then install the latest version by running `foundryup` on a new terminal window.
 (Additional instructions are available [on the Foundry repo](https://github.com/gakonst/foundry#installation)).
 You'll also need [Node JS](https://nodejs.org) and [the Yarn package manager](https://yarnpkg.com) if you're planning to run the automated tests.

 Once you have everything installed, you can run `make` from the base directory to install all dependencies, build the smart contracts, and configure the Poseidon Solidity library.

+> Note: This project makes use of Foundry's `ffi` feature, which can spawn processes when running the outomated tests.
+We use this to generate identity commitments & proofs with Node, and you should be mindful of executing any forks or PRs without first reviewing them.